Need a package delivered from Darwin to Sydney with 100% reliability?

 Just 90 minutes in our Cessna 310, the flight to Grafton is always a great one for watching the countryside slip by in the morning light.
 The Hunter Valley is filled with a light fog, the beaches around Newcastle glow a brilliant white, and before you know it, we’re descending into the small airport just South of Grafton.

 The airport there services the surrounding towns of Yamba, Arrawarra and MacLean (yes, we can carry surfboards!), as well of course the regional hub of Grafton and South Grafton.
-Transport options are plenty, with taxi’s readily available, hire cars available from the airport (limited times) and plenty of free car parking.
+Transport options are plenty, hire cars are available from the airport (limited times) and plenty of free car parking.